cyberxploithausa/cyberxploithausa.github.io/_posts/2023-06-25-PDF-Analysis.md

 ## 3. What file type would this have been if it were created?

 Carefully looking at the payload name (`D0csz1p`).
-This seemed more like a `Doc.zip` to me, so i submitted zip as my answer.🙂
+This seemed more like a `Docs.zip` to me, so i submitted zip as my answer.🙂

 `zip`